 If you’re into calorie counting and you’re not sure how many calories you should be eating, you can easily calculate the amount with this calorie deficit calculator.

-Another way -- the way I now teach my clients -- is using hand-size portions.
+Another way is using hand-size portions.
 Check out my guide on how hand-size portions can help you lose weight.
 (There's even a video of me showing you what hand-size portions are to help you visualize it!)

 If you go from, say, 200lbs to 170lbs, you’re body is using less energy to move that 170lb body during the day.
 You can’t eat the same amount of calories that caused you to lose those 30lbs anymore.